nic-name/alexa_tutorial/README.md

 1. In the Amazon developer console navigate to the __Test__ tab.
 2. If the test section is grayed out, navigate to __Test is disabled for this skill__ click __Off__ and select __Development__.
 3. Where it says _Type or click and hold the mic_ type _Alexa ask_ + (Your skill name) and press __Enter__, then type “Ask (Your skill name) to (utterance)”.
-4. If the outputs are: "This is your invocation message" and "This is your (intent)" you have been successful.
+4. If the outputs are: "This is your invocation message" and "This is your (intent)" you are successful.